 - You will get wet eventually.
 No matter how hard you try to avoid it, eventually, you’ll probably part ways with your kayak and end up in the water.
 Have a plan in place for when this happens so you can avoid the panic and get back on track as soon as possible.
 I personally never kayak alone so I’m sure to have a backup plan if something goes wrong.
 Oh and keep your phone, wallet, and keys in a dry bag!

 - Enjoy the journey.
-When it comes down to it, the best plus size kayak is the one that will get you out onto the water the most.
-Whether you buy the best sit on top kayak under $500 or the highest weight capacity kayak you can find, it won’t make any difference if it just collects dust in your garage.
+When it comes down to it, the best plus-size kayak is the one that will get you out onto the water the most.
+Whether you buy the best sit-on-top kayak under $500 or the highest weight capacity kayak you can find, it won’t make any difference if it just collects dust in your garage.
 So get out on the water and, while you’re there, stop and smell the roses along the way!
-Happy paddling!